Armed Forces of Belarus: Equipment

 The military forces of Belarus are almost exclusively armed with Soviet-era equipment inherited from the Soviet Union.
 Although large in numbers, some Western experts consider some of it outdated.

 "The Belarusian armed forces receive around 100 brand-new and upgraded systems a year", said in late July 2018, Belarusian Deputy Minister of Defence for Armament and Chief of Armament Major General Sergei Simonenko.
 The MBTs are of Russian type T-72, T-62, and T-55, the APCs and IFVs are of Russian type MT-LB, BMP-2, BMP-1, and the BMD-1, and Russian type trucks are the GAZ-66 and the KAMAZ-6560.

 While the IISS Military Balance 2016 listed 69 T-80s in service, by 2018 the listing had been removed, and the only MBTs listed were 527 T-72 as well as 5 T-72B3.

 The Air Force is equipped with MiG-29 fighters, Su-25 attack aircraft, as well as Mi-8, Mi-24, and some old, Polish built Mi-2 helicopters.
 In December 2005, Belarus bought 10 L-39C jet trainer aircraft from Ukraine, and in 2017 a contract have been signed to buy 12 Su-30SM fighters.
 In 2006, four batteries (divizions in Russian terminology; about six systems each) of S-300 anti-aircraft systems were acquired from Russia to reinforce the Joint CIS Air Defense System.
 The Military Balance 2018 listed a brigade with the S-300P and a brigade with the S-300V (SA-12A Gladiator/SA-12B Giant).
 Moscow and Minsk signed contracts in 2021 for the supply of fighters, helicopters, air defense systems and other weapons to Belarus.
 S-400 air defense systems and 9K720 Iskander tactical ballistic missiles were delivered in 2022.
 It was also reported that almost every company was equipped with quadcopters.
 Kamikaze and surveillance UAVs of domestic development and production were reportedly entered service in 2024.
+The modernized automated portable artillery fire control system "Lector" entered service in 2026.
+The "Stena" C-UAS system was also adopted for supply in 2026.